Church of the Brethren: Statistics

 According to a denomination census released in 2020, it has 11 member denominations in 11 countries, approximately 2,600 churches and 600,000 baptized members.

 The Church of the Brethren in the United States—like many other mainline churches—has experienced a steady decline in membership since the middle of the 20th century.
 Despite the overall decline, growth has occurred in some areas through church planting, evangelism, and outreach.
 It has also spread into other countries including the Dominican Republic (where it is called "Iglesia de los Hermanos"), Haiti (as "Eglise des Frères Haitiens"), Brazil, and Spain.

 In Nigeria, the Church of the Brethren is literally known as "Church of the Children of the Same Mother" (Ekklesiyar Yan'uwa a Nigeria, or EYN).
 Mission work began in Nigeria in 1923.
 The membership of EYN, which must be renewed annually, reached 148,000 members in 2002, surpassing the membership of the US-based church.
 In 1965, the Brethren missionaries working in Ecuador since 1945, merged the churches they planted with those of the United Andean Indian Mission, to form the United Evangelical Church, now United Evangelical Methodist Church of Ecuador.
 In a similar way, in 1970, the mission in India merged with the Anglicans, Baptists, Disciples of Christ and Presbyterians to form the Church of North India, though some congregations have seceded since the merger.

+As of 2019 it was reported on the church's yearbook that US membership had dropped below 100,000 and as of 2020 membership dropped around 91,000.
+As of year 2021 down trend continued to around 87,000 members.